 In response to market and participant demand, in Fall 2018, a Rental Expansion pilot program was launched, allowing additional affordable rental options.
 Rental Expansion is now fully operational and provides eligible employees the opportunity to rent properties that range in size from 2 – 10 units.

 The program is now offered in nine neighborhoods: Buckeye-Shaker, Central-Midtown, Fairfax, Glenville, Hough, Little Italy, St. Clair-Superior, University Circle and the Southwest quadrant of East Cleveland.

-GCL is a partnership between Case Western Reserve University, Cleveland Clinic Foundation, University Hospitals, The Cleveland Foundation, Judson Retirement Community and area non-profits.
+GCL is a partnership between Case Western Reserve University, Cleveland Clinic Foundation, The Cleveland Foundation, Judson Retirement Community and area non-profits.
 The program is administered by Fairfax Renaissance Development Corporation and is marketed by University Circle Incorporated.

 MISSION AND VISION

 Mission Statement: To serve as a catalyst for the revitalization and stabilization of Greater University Circle and the surrounding neighborhoods by improving access to quality housing and building vibrant, inclusive communities.